rptabo/rptabo.github.io/_posts/2020-09-10-growth-or-decay.md

 >It's better to do less than you hoped than nothing at all.
 No zero days.

 And I'd like to add: because zero days are impossible.
 You either moved forward or you moved back.
 You can't skip turns in the game of life.

+But it's also important to point out that growth requires rest.
+Just like muscles will stunt if not given breaks (for they are only broken down and have no time to repair themselves), so it is with any kind of growth.
+The idea applies to many areas, but on "rest days" you actually rack up a negative balance by working out because you put yourself behind.
+This fact, and that of breaking down to build up stronger, are two paradoxes: to grow, there needs to be some decay.

 [jc]: https://jamesclear.com/3-2-1/august-27-2020